peterellisjones/sg-inquisitor/README.md

     sec_group_inquisitor.inquisit public_security_groups: public_security_groups, whitelisted_ips: whitelisted_ips

-The Inquisitor will make sure that unless a security group is whitelisted as "public", no IP range can accesses it, and only whitelisted specific IPs can access it.
+The Inquisitor will make sure that unless a security group is whitelisted as "public", no IP range can access it, and only whitelisted specific IPs can access it.

 All deleted permissions are logged with `puts`.